our environmental impact

 We also empower the energy transition by providing solutions needed for renewable energy systems, such as solar panels, heat pumps and green hydrogen.
 For example, universal mounting systems and expansion vessels for solar powered installations or optical sensors for wind turbines to improve their performance.

 Aalberts fluid control technologies accelerate the transition towards sustainable transportation.
 We engineer mission-critical technologies for the electrification of vehicles, from valve engineering for battery cooling to surface treatments for electrical car parts.
-With our CNG technologies we empower a significant CO2 reduction in the automotive industry.
+With our CNG, LNG and hydrogen technologies we empower a significant CO2 reduction in the automotive industry.
 Our maritime measurement systems enable ships to significantly decrease their fuel consumption and maintenance costs.
 For example our high-tech propeller thrust sensor which enables shipowners to save up to 15% on fuel consumption and CO2 emissions.

 thermal battery for domestic hot water